kirbycope/iot-edge-raspberry-pi/README.md

 ### [Enable Containers on Windows](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux)
 Note: Currently Windows 10 Professional or Enterprise is needed.
 [Source](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10#prerequisites)
-1. Press `[Windows]` and then type `turn windows features` and then press `[Enter]` 1.Check the box next to `Containers` and then select 'OK'
+1. Press `[Windows]` and then type `turn windows features` and then press `[Enter]`
+1. Check the box next to `Containers` and then select 'OK'
    - Restart your computer to apply the changes

 ### [Register the Simulated Device from Azure Portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal)